TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 ### 5.2.
 Secondary structure assignment methods

-Secondary structure of each residue is assigned using the DSSP 2.2.0 written by Maarten L. Hekkelman and implemented in [MDTraj](https://www.mdtraj.org/1.9.8.dev0/api/generated/mdtraj.compute_dssp.html).
+Secondary structure of each residue is assigned using the implementation of in DSSP 2.2.0 in [MDTraj](https://www.mdtraj.org/1.9.8.dev0/api/generated/mdtraj.compute_dssp.html).
 This implementation eliminates the need for the user to install, or compile, third-party software.
-This increases the module's ease of installation and portability between OS.
+This increases the software's ease of installation and portability between OS.
 It also avoids the need to read/write numerous output files.

+The secondary structure of each residue is assigned utilizing the DSSP 2.2.0 algorithm implemented in [MDTraj](https://www.mdtraj.org/1.9.8.dev0/api/generated/mdtraj.compute_dssp.html).
+This integrated implementation eliminates the need for users to install or compile additional third-party software.
+Furthermore, it avoids the requirement for reading and writing numerous output files, streamlining the overall process.

 > [!IMPORTANT]
 > As mentioned above, you don't need to have the executable files.
-The current version does NOT include the following type of regulation:
+The current version does NOT include the following type of wraper:
 > - DSSP [version 4 and latter](https://github.com/PDB-REDO/dssp), or the [version 2.0](https://github.com/MDAnalysis/dssp), with the wraper [PDB.DSSP](https://biopython.org/docs/1.75/api/Bio.PDB.DSSP.html) implemented in [Biopython](https://biopython.org).
 > - STRIDE, source aviable [here](https://github.com/MDAnalysis/stride),  with the wraper [pySTRIDE](https://github.com/MDAnalysis/pystride) created by [MDAnalysis](https://docs.mdanalysis.org/stable/index.html) team.